FHA: The Ultimate Guide to Federal Housing Administration Loans

 As mentioned, there technically is no minimum credit score for FHA loans, but there is an evaluation program through Fannie and Freddie that loan officers will plug your information into to see if you automatically qualify or if a bit of legwork needs to be done to get you a loan.
 It’s best to have a credit score of 580 or above for this type of loan but many lenders have overlays that they set and require a minimum score of 620.
 Every lender is different so checking multiple banks and with a broker is always recommended.

 The FHA is one of the most lenient loan options if your credit score is below 700.
 So if you have a 699 score below, you want to look at an FHA loan and compare it to a conventional loan.
-One of the key reasons is because the FHA does not change the mortgage insurance based on your credit score, like a conventional loan program would.
+One of the key reasons is that the FHA does not change the mortgage insurance based on your credit score, like a conventional loan program would.
 Mortgage insurance is an insurance policy that compensates lenders for losses if a homebuyer defaults on a mortgage loan.
 This type of insurance is typically required on conventional home loans if a buyer is not able to meet the threshold of a 20 percent down payment.
 The insurance rate can increase for buyers with low credit scores.

 On an FHA loan, the monthly mortgage insurance is the same for everyone, no matter if you have a 600 credit score or a 750 credit score.
 If you have a credit score below 700, you’ll want to consider FHA financing.
 If you have a credit score that is above 700, you might be able to get a lower payment with a conventional loan, which means an FHA loan may cost more in the long run and not make it the best option for you.

 Your credit score is a reflection of your credit report, and the FHA is more lenient about items on your credit report than other lenders.
-The FHA does ignore items such as medical bills that have been sent into collections but will count collections on items such as utility bills as debt against you.
+The FHA does ignore items such as medical bills that have been sent into collections but will count collections on items such as utility bills as a debt against you.

 Impact on monthly payment examples